 Protection – War Child

-Half of the displayed people in the world are children.
+Half of the displaced people in the world are children.
 It is estimated that 30 million children are forced to flee their homes or are separated from families due to war.

 War Child empowers children and young people in conflict areas by providing psychosocial support, stimulating education and protecting children from the trauma of war.
 Children can be separated from their families, be at risk of physical harm, abuse or sexual exploitation.
 The trauma that children in conflict zones face can cause psychological damage that can last their lifetime.